 according to the American Society of Home Inspectors.
 Also, keep

 the following termite prevention tips in mind:

-foundation of your home for signs of mud
+inspect the foundation of your home for signs of mud tubes

-tubes (used by termites to reach a food source), cracked or
+(used by termites to reach a food source), cracked or bubbling

-bubbling paint and wood that sounds hollow when tapped.
-Monitor all
+paint and wood that sounds hollow when tapped.
+Monitor all exterior

-exterior areas of wood, including windows, doorframes and skirting
+areas of wood, including windows, doorframes and skirting boards

 A home is often the single largest investment a person will ever

 make.
 Homebuyers should arm themselves with as much information as